e7dud7e/MLND/capstone/capstone_report.md

 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

 The Kaggle leaderboard calculates an average log loss function on a test data set, and serves as a good source for a benchmark.
 My goal is to reach a loss score of 0.30 or lower, as this is where a significant number of competitors rank.
 The loss score for a completely naive 0.5 prediction is 0.69, so I definitely want to score below that.

+Here is the loss function as described on the Kaggle competition's page.
+![loss function][img_loss]

 ## III.
 Methodology